 Best Heart-Shaped Garden Hoe

-Heart-shaped garden hoes are both practical and quite sweet-looking.
-If you’re in the market for one, we’ve found this super handy DeWit option.
+Heart-shaped garden hoes are both practical and sweet-looking.
+If you’re in the market for one, I’ve found this handy DeWit option.

 It is double-ended, so on one side, you’ll find the heart-shaped blade, which is best for digging.
 On the other side is the 3-tine cultivator, which is suitable for cultivating and loosening tough soil.

-The blades are made from hardened boron steel, which is sturdy and durable, and strong enough to loosen even the toughest soil.
+The blades are made from hardened boron steel, which is sturdy, durable, and strong enough to loosen even the toughest soil.

-The handle is also made of steel, which is a welcome change from wood for some customers.
-Mostly because it is very durable, and a lifetime guarantee even backs this.
+The handle is also made of steel, which some customers see as a welcome change from wood, mostly because it is very durable and backed by a lifetime guarantee.
 To protect the gardener’s comfort and fatigue, it’s wrapped with an ergonomic soft grip that allows you to dig and rake for ages without tiring.

 Pros